-DOWNLOAD and fill out every line on the application.
+Complete every line on the application form.
 Send when completed.

 Wait for an e-mail response.
 We DO NOT have a fax or phone line.
 Do NOT send e-mails asking questions.
 We e-mail you back IF and WHEN your background check is completed and an adoption is APPROVED.
 If you don’t hear back for several weeks, don’t worry.
 WE have your application, but we take time to check everything out.
 We’re a small staff so this will take longer than you may like.
 FYI: Donations or visits or volunteering do not guarantee an adoption.

 Do NOT drive to the farm to see the furry guest that you are interested in.
 Visits ARE by APPOINTMENT for APPROVED adopters ONLY.
 This is not a place where anyone may come or drop in.
 It’s a private rescue and private property.
 We are a small operation and we are serious about the times that visits may occur.

 We know our adoptable animals very well.
 Your application allows us to learn about your situation and if a dog or horse or other furry guest would or would not be a match for you or for your family.

 Our goal is to make a perfect match between you and your new family member